SiEPIC/openEBL-2024-02/README.md

  - Alternatively upload your Python file, which will be compiled by a GitHub Action.
    - For KLayout designs, use the "submissions/KLayout Python" folder, namely a .py (Python format) file.  e.g., EBeam_LukasChrostowski_MZI.py.
 The Python file should save a gds or oas file into the parent "submissions" folder.
 The Python script needs to be executable in non-GUI mode, namely using "import klayout SiEPIC SiEPIC-EBeam-PDK"
  - Create a <a href="https://help.github.com/articles/using-pull-requests/">Pull Request</a> -- this will notify the team of your contribution, which we can aggregate into the main design file
  - Return to the main repository, and ensure that your design is correctly merged.
-Download the Latest Merge file:
+Download the Latest Merge file, below.

-## Latest Merge Layout File

 ## Automated GitHub Actions
 Optional: The verification and merging is performed using GitHub actions.
 The repository implements the following: